Financial-Times/cmdb.js/README.md

 ```

 ### Integrating with s3o-middleware
-If your changes made by your system are triggered by another user or system, it is recommended that the upstream user is sent to the CMDB using the [FT-Forwarded-Auth](https://docs.google.com/document/d/1ecw40CoWSOHFhq8xco5jyq5tBfdqWzH3BXiMCTKVkLw/edit#) header.
+If changes made by your system are triggered by another user or system, it is recommended that the upstream user is sent to the CMDB using the [FT-Forwarded-Auth](https://docs.google.com/document/d/1ecw40CoWSOHFhq8xco5jyq5tBfdqWzH3BXiMCTKVkLw/edit#) header.
 This allows for fine-grained reports to be created centrally, which may be necessary in the event of a security incident.

 If you're using the [s3o-middleware](https://github.com/Financial-Times/s3o-middleware/) module, you can handle this automatically by passing res.locals into each call made by this library.
 For example:
 ```
 var express = require('express');